jennybc/STAT545A_2013/hw06_scaffolds/01_justR/README.md

 Shows how to create a small-but-automated analytical pipline using R alone or R plus the shell.

 Demonstration data: the number of words spoken by various characters in the Lord of the Rings trilogy.
+Each observation give total word count for a character in a specific scene of a single movie.
 JB will document general cleaning, analyses, etc. of that data [here](https://github.com/jennybc/lotr).

 How to replicate my analysis